newenglandkitz/new-england-kits/README.md

 # New England Kits - Soccer Jersey Store

-A modern, responsive website for showcasing and selling soccer jerseys.
+A modern, responsive website for showcasing soccer jerseys.
 Built with HTML, CSS, and JavaScript, featuring a clean design and interactive elements.

 ## 🚀 Features